moonshine-software/doc/en/fields/belongs-to-many.md

 <a name="deduplication"></a>
 ## Deduplication

 By default, `BelongsToMany` prevents duplicate selections by key so the same related model cannot be added twice, even if different *pivot* values are provided.
-For use cases where you need multiple rows with the same related key (for example, the same category paired with different pivot data), disable the check:
+For use cases where you need multiple rows with the same related key (for example, the same category paired with different pivot data), disable check using the `deduplication()` method.

 ```php
 deduplication(